Skip to content ↓

 Our Safeguarding Commitment

-• Provide a safe, welcoming environment where children can learn and grow.
+• Providing a safe, welcoming environment where children can learn and grow.

-• Protect pupils from harm, neglect, abuse, and exploitation.
+• Protecting pupils from harm, neglect, abuse, and exploitation.

-• Listen to the voices of our pupils and act in their best interests.
+• Listening to the voices of our pupils and acting in their best interests.

-• Work closely with families and external agencies to ensure effective support.
+• Working closely with families and external agencies to ensure effective support.

 Designated Safeguarding Lead (DSL)